 Many funds which offer a reasonable rate of interest also require you to lock your money away for long periods.
 That’s just not practical if you’re constantly on the move, you’re freelance, or you run your own business.

-In uncertain times, you need to know that you can have easy access to those funds.
+In uncertain times, you need to know that you can have easy access to your savings.
 Apps like Goldex give you that touch-of-a-button convenience, allowing you to buy and sell your gold whenever you like.

 Gold is a great alternative to low or zero-interest savings accounts.